Clouded-Sabre/CodeFormer/README.md

 :star: If CodeFormer is helpful to your images or projects, please help star this repo.
 Thanks! :hugs:

+### Fork Objectives
+This is a fork of the original CodeFormer repository, with the following goals:
+- Port the project to work with modern Python versions (e.g., 3.11+) and the latest PyTorch for improved compatibility and performance.
+- Enhance support for MPS acceleration on Apple Silicon (M-series Macs), including device selection and debugging for inference scripts.
+- Modernize installation and setup processes, resolving deprecations and compatibility issues (e.g., removing optional dlib dependency due to build problems in newer environments).
+- Maintain core functionality while allowing for easier local development and integration (e.g., with tools like ComfyUI or Hugging Face demos).

 ### Update
 - **2023.07.20**: Integrated to :panda_face: [OpenXLab](https://openxlab.org.cn/apps).
 Try out online demo! [![OpenXLab](https://img.shields.io/badge/Demo-%F0%9F%90%BC%20OpenXLab-blue)](https://openxlab.org.cn/apps/detail/ShangchenZhou/CodeFormer)